lindenb/jvarkit/docs/VCFBed.md

   Options:
     -B, --bed
       Tribble or Tabix bed file
+    -x, --extend
+      [20180123]if nothing was found in the BED file, extends the interval by 'x' bases and try again.
+Ignore if <1.
+Require that the VCF file has a Dictionary (##contig lines)
+      Default: 0
     -fn, --filternooverlap
       if defined, set this as a FILTER column if not any BED line overlap a variant